scrtlabs/secret-raffle/README.md

 * wrong: `5`

 #### Did I join?
+Check if an address was successfully entered in the raffle
 ```
 secretcli q compute contract-state smart <contract-address> '{"registered": {"address": "<your address>"}}'
 ```

 #### See who won
+See who was selected as the winner
 ```
 secretcli q compute contract-state smart <contract-address> '{"winner": {}}'
 ```